bdwain/rubytest2_grape/README.md

 rubytest2
 =========

-A simple tool to process records from files, combine them into one set of records, and output them sorted by various fields.
+A simple Grape API that takes records as strings in a post request and returns them in different get requests

-### File Format
+### Record Format

 A record consists of the following 5 fields: last name, first name, gender, date of birth and favorite color.
 They can be in one of 3 formats